Lekensteyn/lglaf/protocol.md

 ### EXEC - Execute Command
 Arguments: none
-Request body: NUL-terminated command.
+Request body: NUL-terminated command, at most 255 bytes including terminator.
 Response body: standard output of the command.

-The command is probably split on space and then passes to `execve`.
+The command is split on spaces and then passed to `execvp`.
 In order to see standard error, use variables and globbing, use a command such as:

-    sh -c "$@" -- eval 2>&1 </dev/null echo $PATH
+    sh -c eval\t"$*"</dev/null\t2>&1 -- echo $PATH

+(replace `\t` by tabs)

 If you need to read dmesg (or other blocking files), try to put busybox on the device (e.g. by writing to an unused partition) and execute:

     /data/busybox timeout -s 2 cat /proc/kmsg

+The maximum output size appears to be 0x800001 (`LAF_MAX_DATA_PAYLOAD`).
+Larger values result in an error.
+Output is read per byte, not very efficient for large output...

 ### INFO
 Arguments: